Donald Trump Has ‘Lost Whatever Remaining Shred Of Sanity He Once Had,’ Columnist Says

 According to CNN, Trump’s anger at Parscale stemmed from his declining poll numbers amid his handling of the coronavirus pandemic.
 The publication cites three people close to the matter who allege that Trump yelled at Parscale over the phone and threatened legal action against him.
 Parscale claims that Trump did not scream at him, although he stopped short of denying that the pair got into an argument or that he was threatened with a lawsuit.

-“There’s absolutely no daylight between us,” he said.
+“There’s absolutely no daylight between us,” Parscale said.

 As @navigatorsurvey finds Trump job approval at NEW LOW in daily tracking during pandemic (42% approve/56% disapprove), how are voters describing his response?